 With an emphasis on experiential learning and applications toward sales management, this course will provide students with foundational knowledge of analytics and effective problem solving using data.
 Whether you’re a C-Suite executive trying to make strategic decisions, or Sales person trying to solve a problem at work, you’re going to need information.

 Using an outcomes based approach, this course will provide students with foundational knowledge of the principles and tactics of negotiating.
 This course will cover the fundamental principles of negotiating, with a focus on creating mutual beneficial outcomes.
 Content and exercises will recognize the role and management of interpersonal relationships and the complex nature of higher level negotiating.

 |MBA7704||Decision Making and the Procurement Process||2.5 ch|

 Effective selling requires an understanding of how consumers (in B2B and B2C scenarios) make decisions and how to manage interactions through the decision making process.
-Much of what we know about how people make purchase decisions comes from Behavioral Economics, a discipline of study within the field of economics and has advanced since the 1970’s.
-The ways in which alternatives are framed – not simply their relative value—heavily influences the decisions people make.
+Much of what we know about how people make purchase decisions comes from Behavioral Economics, a discipline of study within the field of economics that has advanced since the 1970’s.
+The ways in which alternatives are framed – not simply their relative value – heavily influences the decisions people make.
 Like individuals, corporations make purchase decisions too.
 Major changes have appeared recently in how companies make purchase decisions.
-For instance, procurement departments have emerged as a strategic force in helping cut costs.